-• First, you may want to save the current data set.
+• First, you should save the current data set.
 Enter the following save command with the replace option to save the current data set as Stata-format data set mroz.dta:

 save mroz, replace

 • Second, close the command log file you have been recording.
 Enter the command: